jokilic/sunny/README.md

 ![Header](https://raw.githubusercontent.com/jokilic/sunny/master/screenshots/header.png)

-# Sunny
+# Sunny ☀️

-**Sunny is a simple app made in Flutter.**
+☀️ **Sunny** is a simple app made in Flutter. 👨‍💻

-* It uses [yr.no](https://www.yr.no) as the weather provider
-* It shows the current weather, hourly weather and daily weather
+* It shows multiple weather types
+   * Current weather 🌊
+   * Hourly weather 🍃
+   * Daily weather 🌪️
-* It offers the user to enter any desired city manually
+* It offers the user to enter any desired city manually 🌎
+* It uses yr.no as the weather provider 🇳🇴

 The Norwegian Meteorological Institute was kind enough to offer the weather data for free.
 Without it, this app wouldn't be possible.